What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 What are participant support costs?

 Participant support are costs for items such as stipends, per diem, travel costs, and/or fees paid to or on behalf of participants or trainees in connection with meetings, conferences, symposia, or training projects.
 Participant support must be included in the award budget.
-Participant support may be included or excluded from F&A depending on the award.
-A separate fund will be set up for participant support costs on an award for accounting purposes.
-The appropriate account codes must be used for participant support.
+These expenses do not incur overhead and employees are not able to be designated as participant support.

 What items are excluded from F&A costs in a proposal budget/project?